 The script writers suddenly veer into the territory of absurd farce and weigh down the script with as many food and sweet related puns as possible.
-It really doesn’t make any sense why at every point I kept saying to myself “what has that got to do with video games?”
+The script gets so bad that it becomes extremely difficult to bear.
+For example:

 “I bet you really gotta watch where you step in a game called Hero’s Doody!
 Ha ha ha!
 What’d you win the medal for, wiping?
-[Ralph rolls his eyes] I hope you washed your hands after you handled that medal!
+I hope you washed your hands after you handled that medal!”

+Then appears King Candy- the film’s villain who takes on the guise of the Mad Hatter.
 The Hatter is already an established Disney character which is odd enough but even then he’s only tangentially related to food, at least I guess?
-I just can’t get my brain to comprehend this decision at all.
+I just can’t comprehend this decision at all.

 Of course later it’s revealed that King Hatter is just a disguise for the real villain called Turbo; a once jealous video game character that once corrupted a competing game and was subsequently disconnected.

+Tragic.
+But why is Turbo still alive then?
+How did he cheat death to get here?
 How exactly did he end up in Sugar Rush?